 Christ – the perfect revelation of God

-Jesus died and was raised from death so that humans may be saved and reconciled to God, and that they may receive eternal life.
-Romans 5:10-11 tells us: "For if, when we were God's enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life!
-Not only is this so, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation."
+- Jesus died and was raised from death so that humans may be saved and reconciled to God, and that they may receive eternal life.
+Romans 5:10-11 says: “If, when we were God’s enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life!
+Not only is this so, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.”

 - Jesus revealed God’s plan to form a new spiritual community — the church — transcending racial and national barriers (Ephesians 2:14-22).

 - Jesus revealed God as the Father of all who are reborn in Christ.

 - Jesus revealed the glorious destiny God has promised to his people.
 The indwelling presence of the Spirit of God gives us a foretaste of that future glory here and now.
 The Spirit is “a deposit guaranteeing our inheritance” (Ephesians 1:14).